Freedom of Information Act (FOIA)

 The Code of Virginia allows any public body to withhold certain records from public disclosure.
-The Sheriff's Office commonly withholds records subject to exemptions such as:
+Gloucester County Government commonly withholds records subject to exemptions such as:

 - Vendor proprietary information

-The Freedom of Information Advisory Council is available to answer any general questions you might have about FOIA.
-The Council may be contacted by email, or by phone at 804-225-3056 or (toll free) 1-866-448-4100.
+The Freedom of Information Advisory Council is available to answer any general questions you may have about FOIA.
+Email the Council or call them at 804-225-3056 or (toll free) 866-448-4100.